cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 strings.
 A compatible `Vdaf` MUST specify methods for encoding public shares, input shares, prep shares, prep messages, and aggregation parameters.

-Implementations of Prio3 and Poplar1 MUST use the encoding scheme specified in
+Implementations of Prio3 and Poplar1 MUST use the encoding schemes specified in
 {{prio3-encode}} and {{poplar1-encode}} respectively.

 ### The Ping-Pong Topology (Only Two Aggregators) {#ping-pong-topo}